 Analyzing Antero Resources's Unusual Options Activity

-Shares of Antero Resources (NYSE:AR) saw some unusual options activity on Wednesday.
-Following the unusual option alert, the stock price moved down to $14.01.
+Shares of Antero Resources (NYSE:AR) saw some unusual options activity on Thursday.
+Following the unusual option alert, the stock price moved up to $14.62.

 - Sentiment: BULLISH